mpdude/design-system-bundle-challenges-poc/README.md

 ## Dealing with conflicting NPM dependencies ("there can only be one")

-### Assumptions
+### Challenge

-* In some cases – probably like the SCSS imports demonstrated previously – the language (SCSS/CSS) may be able to deal with different versions of a package being installed.
-As long as SASS mixins or partials boil down to "local" CSS, it might be feasible to mix different versions of a package providing SASS files in a single resulting CSS file.
+* In some cases – like the SCSS imports demonstrated previously – the language (SCSS/CSS) may be able to deal with different versions of a package being installed.
+As long as SASS mixins or partials boil down to generating CSS snippets, it might be feasible to mix different versions of a package providing SASS files in a single resulting CSS file.
-* This won't work for JavaScript/ECMAScript dependencies shared by the project and the "design system bundle", at least unless sophisticated bundling/scoping/... can be applied.
+* This won't work for JavaScript/ECMAScript dependencies shared by the project and the other packages, at least unless sophisticated bundling/scoping/... can be applied.
-  * E. g. when the main project requires jQuery 3, the "design system bundle" however declares a jQuery 1 dependency, it's no use to get both versions installed at different locations in the `node_modules` tree
+  * E. g. when the main project requires jQuery 3, the "design system bundle" however declares a jQuery 1 dependency, it's no use to get both versions installed at different locations in the `node_modules` tree.
-  * As of writing, we're not able to bundle our scripts in a way that would provide the right jQuery version to each part
+  * As of writing, we're not able to bundle our scripts in a way that would provide the right jQuery version to each part.
   * For performance reasons (in the jQuery example), we'd rather see things fail fast instead of mixing installations.

 ### Solution

 * It's a core design feature for Yarn/NPM to deal with "concurrent" package versions, since that is possible in the language (prototype-based inheritance in ECMAScript) – opposed to e. g.
 Composer/PHP.
-* Use `peerDependency` declarations in the "design system bundle"
+* Use `peerDependency` declarations in the "design system bundle":
   * Will _not_ install a copy/alternative version in the sub-package
   * Will print a warning for missing/unmatched `peerDependency` (in Yarn v2, it's printed on every `yarn install` and `yarn explain peer-requirements ...` can be used to diagnose
   * `yarn check` has been removed in v2, but maybe the build could be failed otherwise